mijenner/MiJenner.ConfigUtils-FolderManager/README.md

 ```

 ## Policies
-UserDataPolicy and UserConfigPolicy choose from the same list of the following four enums / locations (if username is john):
+UserDataPolicy and UserConfigPolicy choose from the same list of the following enums / locations (if username is john):
 * ```PolicyFileAppDataLocal```: Windows C:\Users\john\AppData\Local, MacOS: /Users/john/.local/share, Linux: todo
 * ```PolicyFileAppDataRoaming```: Windows C:\Users\john\AppData\Roaming, MacOS: /Users/john/.config, Linux: todo
 * ```PolicyFileDesktop```: Windows C:\Users\john\Desktop, MacOS: /Users/john/Desktop, Linux: todo
 * ```PolicyFileDocument```: Windows C:\Users\john\Documents, MacOS: /Users/john/, Linux: todo
+* ```PolicyFileDontUse```: Do not use storage in this location.

 Note: the latter may not be possible due to security settings on Windows.